Chart Color Schemes

 Mango Hill is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Mango Hill, as evaluated at the latest Census, comprised 70.4% houses and 29.6% other dwellings.
-In Brisbane metro, it was 75.0% houses and 25.0% other dwellings.
-Home ownership in Mango Hill was 10.0%, with mortgaged dwellings at 43.2% and rented ones at 46.9%.
-The median monthly mortgage repayment was $2,000, higher than Brisbane metro's $1,820.
+Mango Hill's dwelling structure, as per the latest Census, was 70.4% houses and 29.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 75.0% houses and 25.0% other dwellings.
+Home ownership in Mango Hill stood at 10.0%, with mortgaged dwellings at 43.2% and rented ones at 46.9%.
+The median monthly mortgage repayment was $2,000, higher than Brisbane metro's average of $1,820.
 Median weekly rent in Mango Hill was $400, compared to Brisbane metro's $380.
-Nationally, Mango Hill's mortgage repayments were higher at $2,000 versus Australia's average of $1,863, while rents were also higher at $400 compared to the national figure of $375.
+Nationally, Mango Hill's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing